powertsai/GettingandCleaningData/README.md

 #Attribute Information:
 #For each record in the dataset it is provided:
-#- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-#- Triaxial Angular velocity from the gyroscope.

 #-
 #- Its activity label.
 #- An identifier of the subject who carried out the experiment.